CLI Authentication

 ID tokens

 ID tokens are short-lived (1-hour expiry) and exist only in process memory.
-They are obtained from the refresh token at the start of each CLI invocation and used for all API calls during that invocation.
 When the command exits, the ID token is gone.

 Token refresh flow